ArmynC/ArminC-Template/.github/CONTRIBUTING.md

 Again, defining this up front means less work for you.
 If someone ignores your guide and submits something you don’t want, you can simply close it and point to your policy.

-Please, don't use the issue tracker for [support questions](https://github.com/ArmynC/ArminC-Template#troubleshooting).
+Please, don't use the issue tracker for [support questions](https://github.com/ArmynC/ArminC-Template/blob/master/.github/README.md#support).
 Check whether the issue fix is already posted somewhere in this repository.
-If your problem is not strictly related to your fault, try to [contact me](https://github.com/ArmynC/ArminC-Template#support).
 Searching on the community is also worth considering.

 # Ground rules